Talos Gallery owner Richard's advice to buying art that you will enjoy for many years to come.

 A gallery, like Talos, can help the practical side of your decision making by showing artwork in the sort of environment it will eventually call home,.
 Our gallery buildings are modest and domestic in scale and the gardens welcoming and intimate, giving you the opportunity to see sculptures and paintings as they would look in your own home.

-4. Apply Rich Stein principle
+4. Apply Rick Stein principle

 Our Summer Exhibitions are my personal selection of work by artists whom I admire.
 My choice of artwork is governed by Rick Stein’s principle for buying fresh fish – fish should smell like the sea; if it smells of fish, it’s no good.
 Thus artwork is only good if it has been made with an honest intention to express a personal vision; art made with the sole intention of being ‘art’ is no good.